 - (a).
-Name, position held, term dates (mm/dd/yy mm/dd/yy) with board; - (b). public facing phone number and email address; and - (c). emergency contact phone number and email, (Commission use only).; and - (d).
+Name, position held, term dates (mm/dd/yy mm/dd/yy) with board; - (b). public facing phone number and email address; - (c). emergency contact phone number and email, (Commission use only); and - (d).
 Resume.

 Providing a generic email address or phone number for all members will not satisfy this requirement.
 This information shall be provided within 14 business days of the start of the school year and kept updated thereafter.
-When vacancies occur and new members are proposed\added, the Governing Board shall update\and submit an\updatedthe School Governing Board Member Information Form to the Commission <a href="https://which-includesthe-new Governing Board member, including a copy of the minutes of the meeting where the new member was approved, within 14 business days of the new member being seated.
+When vacancies occur and new members are proposed, the Governing Board shall submit an updated School Governing Board Member Information Form to the Commission which includes the new Governing Board member.